 The more complex your project, the more time it will take in terms of design and development, and in consequence, the more expensive your site will be.

 The price also varies depending on the level of customization you will require for your project.

-A website made from a template, will not cost the same price as a site designed and developed to measure according to the needs of your project.
+A website made from a template will not cost the same price as a site designed and developed to measure according to your project’s needs.
 Depending on your budget, you may have to make concessions.

 The degree of technical complexity is a parameter that plays a huge role in the time and cost of creating a website.